jashkenas/ruby-processing/README.md

 ## Installation

-You should install vanilla processing-2.0.3 (MacOSX) or processing-2.1.0 (Windows, Linux) prior to installing this release.
+You should [download][] and install vanilla processing-2.0.3 (MacOSX) or processing-2.1.0 (Windows, Linux) prior to installing this release.
 Also you need to set "PROCESSING_HOME" in the .rp5rc configuration file see this [gist](https://gist.github.com/monkstone/7438749), easiest way is to run SetProcessingRoot.pde in the processing ide. jruby-complete-1.7.9 can be added as a post install (required for application export), see wiki.

 Either clone this repo to your local Mac/Linux/Windows system
 ```bash